 There will be an ultra-low or zero premium catastrophic plan that covers everybody for medical procedures over $20K like baby delivery, surgeries, and episodic care for chronic illnesses.
-This number is abitrary but a more robust actuary model can help figure out what's the right threshold.
+This number is arbitrary but a more robust actuary model can help figure out what's the right threshold.

-Other source of cost-sharing could come from the consumers.
+Another source of cost-sharing could come from the consumers.
 Let say 250 million adults (and their employers) pay an average $100 monthly premium, that's a $300B annual pool of cash that could be used toward establishing a bigger national reinsurance program in the near term.

-By aggregating demand of highly expensive procedures under one roof, the federal government could negotiate better rates with mega health systems and lower reimbursements as well as reduce administrative burden associated with billing multiple health plans.
+By aggregating demand of highly expensive procedures under one roof, the federal government could negotiate better rates with mega health systems and lower reimbursements as well as reduce the administrative burden associated with billing multiple health plans.

-This option would not do away private insurance.
+This option would not do away with private insurance.
 By having a two-tier system, those with both private insurance and catastrophic plan will pay near-zero copay.
-Those without insurance will have to pay out-of-pocket, but won't be stuck with hundreds of thousand dollars for emergency care or hospitalization.
+Those without insurance will have to pay out-of-pocket, but won't be stuck with hundreds of thousand of dollars for emergency care or hospitalization.

 The Bottom Line